 Some Windows Updates require you to reboot your Windows computer and log in so that Windows Update can finish the job of installing the updates.
-You, therefore, have to wait till the updating process is complete.
+You, therefore, have to wait until the updating process is complete.
 Now things have improved!

 Windows 11/10 creates a special token of your credentials and uses it to automatically sign in after a Windows Update initiated reboot, and updates the PC.
 Once the process is completed, it will lock your device.
 So now you will no longer have to wait after logging in – and you can start working right away!

 Until now, following a reboot you needed to log on manually, for the system to complete the upgrade process.
 However, with our new feature, Microsoft Account and Local Account Users can make the OS save user’s credentials on disk temporarily, between Windows Update initiated reboots, so that the user is automatically logged in and the system is locked to keep the user safe.

 Now open Settings > Accounts > Sign-in options.
 There under Privacy, you will see – Use my sign in info to automatically finish setting up my device and reopen my apps after an update or restart.

-Quite a useful setting that you might actually want to enable!
+Quite a useful setting that you might want to enable!

 If you wish to use the Windows Registry, do the following.